muratkrdl/Heal-US-MP---NetcodeForGameObject/README.md

 ## Melee

-#### The doctor infects villagers with a melee attack and deals some damage.
+#### The doctor infects villagers with a melee attack and deals some damage, Infected villagers take damage over time.
 If he hits Patrick, he just deals damage to the hit.

 <img src="---" width="auto">